 Ask any food truck owner and they’ll tell you that gasoline is expensive and they’re always looking for every way possible to save money at the pump.
 Many already shy away from premium fuel, knowing that their food truck and generators don’t require it.
 They may even try to save a few pennies per gallon more by going to an off-brand gas station.
-But most we speak with can’t get rid of the nagging fear: Is the cheap gas going to damage their food truck’s engine?
+But most we speak with can’t get rid of the nagging fear.
+Is the cheap gas going to damage their food truck’s engine?

-Because of the advances in engine technology, a truck’s on-board computer is able to adjust for the inevitable variations in fuel, so most vendors won’t notice a drop off in performance between different brands of fuel, from the most additive-rich gas sold by the major brands to the bare-bones stuff at your corner convenience store.
+Because of advances in engine technology, a truck’s on-board computer is able to adjust for the inevitable variations in fuel, so most vendors won’t notice a drop off in performance between different brands of fuel, from the most additive-rich gas sold by the major brands to the bare-bones stuff at your corner convenience store.

-Still, spending a few extra pennies per gallon might provide peace of mind to someone who just purchased a $40,000 truck and wants to keep it on the street as often and as long as possible.
+Still, spending a few extra pennies per gallon might provide peace of mind to someone who just purchased a $50,000 truck and wants to keep it on the street as often and as long as possible.

 The fuel from different filling stations comes from a common source: the “base gas” from a refinery.
 Workers there mix additives mandated by the Environmental Protection Agency into the base gas in order to clean a car or truck’s engine and reduce emissions.
-Then, the different gas companies — both off-brand and major brands — put their own additive packages in the gas to further boost both cleaning and performance.
+Then, the different gas companies (off-brand and major brands) put their own additive packages in the gas to further boost both cleaning and performance.

 A key difference is that the major brands put more additives in their gas and claim to have some secret ingredients.
 This extra shot of additives provides an additional level of cleaning and protection for your engine.